joseph-flinn/site/frontend/posts/st-question-your-assumptions.md

 models, decision rules, decision making strategies, and the system itself (Sterman, 2000).
 The resulting behavior from the system is different than before because the system is different than before.

-> Systems Thinking is double-loop learning: information feedback about the real world no only alters our decisions
+> Systems Thinking is double-loop learning: information feedback about the real world not only alters our decisions
-> within the context of the exiting frames and decision rules, but also feeds back to alter our mental models.
+> within the context of the existing frames and decision rules, but also feeds back to alter our mental models.
 As our
 > mental models change, we change the structure of our systems, creating different decision rules and strategies.
 The
 > same information processed by different decision rules and strategies now yield a different decision (Sterman, 2000).

-There is are lists of things that impede learning at each point in double-loop learning: the real world is very complex and difficult to reason about with accuracy, selective perception, biases, ambiguity, misperceptions of feedback, unscientific reasoning (even by scientists), judgemental biases, defensive routines, inconsistent decision making, and performance as goal are just some.
-These all have something in common: a strong underlying bias that currently held assumptions are more accurate that something else, even in the face of disconfirming evidence of the held assumptions.
+There are lists of things that impede learning at each point in double-loop learning: the real world is very complex and difficult to reason about with accuracy, selective perception, biases, ambiguity, misperceptions of feedback, unscientific reasoning (even by scientists), judgemental biases, defensive routines, inconsistent decision making, and performance as goal are just some.
+These all have something in common: a strong underlying bias that currently held assumptions are more accurate than something else, even in the face of disconfirming evidence of the held assumptions.

 Identifying and questioning all assumptions is paramount to learning in complex systems.
 As we try to work towards a specific system goal, have we defined the boundaries well enough?
 Is there a variable that we have intentionally or